kristopolous/2019-november-novel/readme.md

 Hopes and dreams can have a crippling effect.
 The more I expect from something, the less I can take action on it.
 The less I expect, the better I do.
 But the lack of expectations can't be merely theatrical - I have to genuinely believe nothing is going to happen for things to happen.
 Imagination only moves when we commit to dismissing reality.
-Then this new reality can be imagined, believed in, and acted upon.
-Only then can the future be made.
+That's a required act to permit a new reality to be imagined, believed in, and acted upon.
+Only through a sincere commitment to fiction can the future be made.

 You can fake things for others but only when you fake things for yourself as well do things truly change.